Hierarchical Mixing Architecture for Low-light RAW Image Enhancement: Experiments

-We next built a simple but effective baseline using the HiMA architecture, replacing MPF with a standard convolution-based fusion and removing the three priors ($AR$, $\hat{R}$, and $HF_{\hat{R}}$), as well as the learnable metadata in MeSA.
-All ablation experiments were conducted on the SID Sony dataset, and the results are summarized in Tab.~\ref{tab:ablation_main}.
+\textbf{Ablation on HiMA.} To evaluate the effectiveness of HiMA, we first replaced all Small Scale Blocks (SSB) with Large Scale Blocks (LSB) while keeping all other settings unchanged, that is removing Mamba from the architecture.
+The results are presented in Tab.~\ref{tab:ablation_hima}.
+As shown, replacing SSB with LSB increases both the number of parameters and FLOPs, while reducing performance by 0.38 dB in PSNR and 0.006 in SSIM.
+In other words, HiMA achieves higher PSNR and SSIM with fewer parameters and FLOPs compared to a traditional architecture that uses identical blocks at all layers.
+Furthermore, to test the role of Mamba within SSB, we replaced Mamba with the spatial attention module from CBAM~\cite{cbam}.
+As shown in the second row of Tab.~\ref{tab:ablation_hima}, although simple spatial attention reduces parameters and FLOPs slightly, it yields worse PSNR and SSIM compared to our proposed HiMA.

-Even without these additional components, the HiMA-based baseline already achieves competitive performance—just 0.02 dB lower in PSNR and with comparable SSIM to CANS++—while using only 61.2\% of its parameters and maintaining similar FLOPs.
-To further assess the contributions of the proposed modules: \begin{itemize} \item Adding learnable metadata to all LSB blocks slightly improves performance, with increases of 0.04 dB in PSNR and 0.002 in SSIM, at the cost of marginally higher parameters and FLOPs. \item Incorporating LoDA into the framework enhances denoising, yielding additional gains of 0.07 dB in PSNR and 0.006 in SSIM, again with a small computational overhead. \item Finally, replacing the simple convolutional fusion with our MPF module—integrating the three priors—forms the complete model, which achieves the best performance across all metrics. \end{itemize}
+\textbf{Ablation study on main modules.} We first established a simple yet effective baseline using the HiMA architecture by replacing the MPF module with a standard convolution-based fusion and removing the three priors ($AR$, $\hat{R}$, and $HF_{\hat{R}}$) as well as the learnable metadata in MeSA.
+All ablation experiments were performed on the SID Sony dataset, and the results are summarized in Tab.~\ref{tab:ablation_main}.
+Even without these additional components, the HiMA-based baseline achieves competitive results, which is only 0.02 dB lower in PSNR and with comparable SSIM to CANS++ while using merely 61.2\% of its parameters and maintaining similar computational complexity.
+When learnable metadata is incorporated into all LSB blocks, the model exhibits a slight but consistent improvement, with PSNR and SSIM increasing by 0.04 dB and 0.002, respectively, at the cost of only a marginal increase in model size and FLOPs.
+Introducing the LoDA module further enhances the network’s denoising capability, providing an additional gain of 0.07 dB in PSNR and 0.006 in SSIM, while still preserving computational efficiency.
+Finally, replacing the standard convolutional fusion with the proposed MPF module, which integrates the three complementary priors, leads to the full HiMA model that achieves the best overall performance across all metrics.